 Candidates who do not yet hold a Masters degree must apply for the Masters in Economics.
 Those who select this option will receive a “Masters in Economics” from Sciences Po at the end of their second year and will be able to apply to the PhD program.

-Candidates who already hold a Masters degree from Sciences Po or another world-class university may directly apply to the PhD program.
+Candidates who already hold a Masters degree in economics from Sciences Po or another world-class university may directly apply to the PhD program.

 The 3 doctoral years: